 A Taste of Africa | Safari & Tour Kenya | 19 Days

 Bookings for 2020 – get in quick as these are fill up fast!

-- Exploring the diverse city of Nairobi and surrounds including visiting a baby elephant orphanage.
+- Exploring the diverse city of Nairobi and surrounds including a heart-melting visit to a baby elephant orphanage.

-- 3 day African safari to Lake Naivasha, with a boat trip out on the lake for a close encounter with hippos and possibly some pink flamingos.
+- 3 day African safari to Lake Naivasha, with a boat trip out on the lake for a memorable close encounter with hippos and possibly pink flamingos.

 - 3 day safari into the world famous Masai Mara.
 This includes game driving in the savanna, in search of the “BIG 5” – leopard, elephant, lion, buffalo, rhino and staying in a tented camp in the fabulous Masai Mara, where wild animals roam freely.

 - 4 day excursion to experience Kenya’s beautiful Indian Ocean coast, where you can rest and relax on a white sandy palm-tree fringed beach, swim in the crystal clear aqua sea, jump on board a fishing trip or take a glass-bottom boat ride out to a white sandy reef.